cetz-package/cetz/src/lib/plot/contour.typ

 //
 // - data (array): A 2D array of floats where the first index is the row and the second index is the column
 // - offset (float): Z value threshold of a cell compare with `op` to, to count as true
-// - op (auto,string,funciton): Z value comparison oparator:
+// - op (auto,string,function): Z value comparison oparator:
 //     / `">", ">=", "<", "<=", "!=", "=="`: Use the passed operator to compare z.
 //     / `auto`: Use ">=" for positive z values, "<=" for negative z values.
 //     / `<function>`: If set to a function, that function gets called